nasifimtiazohi/package-locator/README.rst

 Features
 --------

-* For a given package, package-locator locates its source code repository and the sub-directory within the repository the package resides in.
+* For a given package, package-locator locates its source code repository and the sub-directory within the package's repository.
 * Covers packages from npm, PyPI, RubyGems, Composer, and Cargo.
 * Locates repository from metadata collected from registry APIs.
 * Validates repository and locates sub-directory through a set of heuristics for each package ecosystem.
-For npm, Composer, and Cargo packages, package-locator looks at the manifest file (:code:`package.json`, :code:`composer.json`, and :code:`Cargo.toml`) to locate package specific code.
+Package-locator looks at the manifest file for npm, Composer, and Cargo packages (:code:`package.json`, :code:`composer.json`, and :code:`Cargo.toml`) to locate package-specific code.
 For RubyGems and PyPI packages, package-locator either looks at the manifest file (:code:`gemspec` file) or compares the files present in the registry with the files present in the repository.

 Installation